ligolang/ligo/gitlab-pages/docs/syntax/classes.md

 :::tip

-Classes cannot contain type definitions, only functions.
+Classes cannot contain type definitions.
 To encapsulate classes with types, such as if you want to define a type that represents the contract storage or types that represent complex parameter types, you can group the contract class and the related types in a namespace.

 :::